david-tejada/rango/readme.md

 ## Usage

+**Note**: The notation `<target>` in this readme can refer to a single or multiple hints chained with the word `and`.
+For example, the command `click any and bat` would click on the elements marked with the hints `a` and `b`.
+Most Rango commands accept multiple hints as target.

 ### Hints

 Hints are marks with letters that appear next to elements and that we can use to refer to the element to click, hover, copy its text content, etc.